krisnoble/migrant-to-person/README.md

 Examples
 ------------
-"The 20m (70ft) long boat was believed to be carrying up to 700 migrants" -> "The 20m (70ft) long boat was believed to be carrying up to 700 *people fleeing from a terrible situation*"
+"The boat was believed to be carrying up to 700 migrants" -> "The boat was believed to be carrying up to 700 *people fleeing from a terrible situation*"

 "Immigrants are trying to get into the United Kingdom" -> "*People seeking a better life* are trying to get into the United Kingdom"